Spotlight Group: History

-Spotlight was established by brothers Morry Fraid and Ruben Fried, whose names were spelled differently due to a mistake by their teachers.
-They immigrated to Australia from Israel in 1956 with their parents, who established a fabric stall at the Queen Victoria Market in Melbourne.
+The Spotlight Group was founded by Ruben and Vivienne Fried in 1973.
+Ruben’s brother, Morry Fraid, joined in 1976, establishing a partnership that would go on to create some of Australia’s most recognised retail brands.
+Brothers Morry Fraid and Ruben Fried, whose names were spelled differently due to a mistake by their teachers, immigrated to Australia from Israel in 1956 with their parents, who established a fabric stall at the Queen Victoria Market in Melbourne.
 The first Spotlight store was opened in 1973 in Malvern.
 By 1990 there were 30 stores across Australia and the company was turning over about AUD90 million, with the brothers' net worth estimated by the Australian Financial Review as about AUD30 million.

 Beginning in the late 1990s, Spotlight used economic value added as an internal metric to calculate employee bonuses.
 By 2006, Spotlight was employing 6,000 people and had a turnover of AUD600 million.
 It used the Howard government's WorkChoices legislation to entice its employees to accept Australian workplace agreements with lower wage rates.

 In 2017, Spotlight was reportedly Australia's fifth-largest privately owned retailer, behind 7-Eleven, the Peregrine Corporation, Cotton On Group, and Peter Warren Automotive.